mv2a/berlin-clock/README.md

 Unit Tests were used to drive the implementation and their criteria were based on edge cases such as testing completed quarter-hours changes, individual rows of hours and minutes aswell as user input parsing.

 -----------------------------------------------------

-#####CODE STYLE:
+####CODE STYLE:

-Slightly modified version of Checkstyle configuration that checks the Google coding conventions from Google Java Style see src/main/resources/checkstyle.xml for more info.
+Slightly modified version of Checkstyle configuration that checks the Google coding conventions from Google Java Style, see src/main/resources/checkstyle.xml for more info.

 -----------------------------------------------------

 ####REQUIREMENTS:
 Java 8 (along with its platform requirements) and Maven 3